 It’s important that the ratio of ingredients is more tomatoes than everything else.
 It should be a 1:1 ratio, Tomatoes : Everything Else

-Tomatoes: For a more traditional gazpacho, you will want ripe RED tomatoes, I pick the ones that are fresh off the vine.
-To me, heirloom tomatoes are a little sweeter and mild in flavor.
+Tomatoes: For a more traditional gazpacho, you will want ripe red tomatoes, I pick the ones that are fresh off the vine.
+Heirloom tomatoes are a little sweeter and mild in flavor.
 You can also use Roma or beefsteak tomatoes, this is a great way to use up any extra un-used tomatoes.

 Garlic Clove: Remove the paper peel and smash with your knife to help break it up.
 No need to cut it because it will go directly into the blender.

 Fresh Farmer’s Market Gazpacho